 The Panetta Institute for Public Policy

 Founded in 1997 by Leon and Sylvia Panetta, the Panetta Institute serves the entire California State University system plus several other schools.
-Under the direction of Leon and Sylvia Panetta, the Institute provides a variety of study opportunities in government, politics and public policy, and sponsors a range of other programs.
+Under the direction of Secretary and Mrs. Panetta, the Institute provides a variety of study opportunities in government, politics and public policy, and sponsors a range of other programs.

 Each year, the Leon Panetta Lecture Series brings national political leaders and policy thinkers to the Monterey Peninsula to discuss important issues facing the nation and our world.
 In addition, the Institute conducts a periodic nationwide survey of college students, gauging their interest in politics and civic involvement.
 (See our latest “Youth Civic Engagement Survey” conducted by Hart Research Associates.)